 Most users will be respectful, post appropriate content, and not cause any issues.
 However, you may encounter a user that just doesn’t want to follow the rules, is rude, posts inappropriate material, etc. How can you handle them?
 Keep in mind, the below progression is a suggestion.
 There may be instances where one of the steps doesn’t make sense or the action was so egregious that a step (or steps) are skipped.

 Don't make assumptionsFirst, try to avoid assuming that the user has a negative intent.
 They may simply be ignorant of the rules, may not speak your forums language well, may be young, or have another reason for the way they act.

 Reach out directlyTry to contact the user privately via PM to let them know what is wrong with their behavior.
 Remember to talk about the negative behaviors - don't attack the user themselves.
 When possible, link to existing rules, guidelines, FAQs, or similar.

 In most cases, this contact will be enough.
 However, if it is not…

 Send an official warningWhen sending a PM to a user as a moderator, you can make the message an "official warning".
 This PM will automatically gain staff color, and a notice that the user has received an official warning will appear on the user profile for other moderators to see.

 In the official warning, be sure to explain the negative behavior you have seen, detail specifically what you’d like them to do instead, and the consequences of not changing their behavior.

 If the behavior continues, be sure to follow through with the listed consequences.
 You may choose to…

-Silence the userSilenced users are prevented from creating new topics, replies, or PMs on the site.
-They are still able to complete other actions, like "liking" posts, reading topics, etc. Additionally, they can communicate with moderators via PM, so you can continue to communicate with them to try and address the behavior.
+Silence the userSilenced users are prevented from creating new topics, posts, flags, or PMs on the site.
+They are still able to complete other actions, like "liking" posts, reading topics, replying to PMs, etc. Additionally, they can communicate with moderators via PM, so you can continue to communicate with them to try and address the behavior.